 - You are done!
 You can make other flavor/color dasik with different powders.

-For green tea cookies, you have to use a slightly different recipe so I will postpone that on another post.
+For green tea cookies, you have to use a slightly different recipe, please check this Matcha Green Tea cookie post.
 Besides green tea, the most traditional ingredient to use is Pine Pollen (송화가루 Songhwa Garu).
 It is quite expensive and not easy to get in Korea and impossible to get in the US but perhaps I can collect it myself here someday.. haha..

 I know not everyone can get these Dasik molds so if you don’t have one, you can easily: